h48

 $ ./run frommoves -moves "R' U' F"

-Or you can get a random cube
+You can also get a random cube

 $ ./run randomcube